PeterShinners/comp/design/tag.md

 !tag #priority.critical = 99       ; Add to existing hierarchy
 !tag #priority.debug = 0           ; Another addition

-; Multiple definitions with same root - merged together !tag #color = {#red = 1 #green = 2}
+docs\early\07-language-spec.md; Multiple definitions with same root - last definition wins !tag #color = {#red = 1 #green = 2}
-!tag #color = {#blue = 3}          ; Extends color with blue
+!tag #color = {#blue = 3}          ; Replaces color with just blue
+!tag #color.yellow = 4             ; Adds yellow to color
 ```

 All definition styles are equivalent and produce the same hierarchy.
 Choose the style that best fits the context - nested for compact definitions, flat for long paths, and mixed for flexibility.
+Note that when the same tag path is assigned multiple times, the last assignment wins - this is different from extension which merges hierarchies.

 ## Tag Reference and Notation